 One of Pollock’s significant pieces is his Autumn Rhythm (Number 30) painting, created in 1950.
 Making use of the infamous drip technique, Pollock poured and splattered paints from a height onto an unprimed canvas that lay on the ground.
 This process of painting was thought to express his internal emotional turmoil, as Pollock was known for his volatile personality.
 Pollock incorporated gestural lines and textures in his compositions, which represented a breakthrough for Pollock and his career.
 In addition to his erratic process of painting, Pollock stopped giving his paintings evocative titles early on in his career.
 Instead, he began to simply number his paintings since he considered numbers to be more neutral.
 In doing so, Pollock believed that this would allow viewers to experience the purity of the painting without referring to a predetermined title.

 Helen Frankenthaler (1928 – 2011)

-Her most notable artwork, painted in 1952, is Mountains and Sea.
-This is one of her most important works, as it was one of the first major paintings that she ever executed.
-In addition to its colossal size, Mountains and Sea reflects Frankenthaler’s deviation from traditional mediums and surface and the beginning of her signature technique.
+Her most notable artwork, painted in 1952, was Mountains and Sea.
+This was one of her most important works since it was one of the first major paintings that she ever created.
+In addition to its colossal size, Mountains and Sea reflects Frankenthaler’s deviation from traditional mediums and surfaces, and the beginning of her signature technique.